opdev/opcap/README.md

 Another potential big user are operator developers that want to make sure, in development time, that their next version will keep all the badges they already have and/or include a new one related to new features being included.

+## Architectural Design and Operator Maturity Concepts

+- For a more in depth view on how this tool works check our [Architectural Design](/docs/design.md) doc.

+- For more in depth and precise operator maturity feature definitions check our [maturity](/docs/maturity.md) doc:

 ## Prerequisites

 - A working OpenShift cluster or Code Ready Containers (CRC) - For a full catalog check it's important to have a multi-node cluster.
 Some operators/operands don't install in Single Node OpenShift.
 They were design for multi-node experience.